-Enter on line 10 mortgage interest and points reported to you on Form 1098.
+Enter on line 10 mortgage interest and points reported to you on Form 1098 under your social security number (SSN).
 If this form shows any refund of overpaid interest, do not reduce your deduction by the refund.
 Instead, see the instructions for Form 1040, line 21.
+If you and at least one other person (other than your spouse if filing jointly) were liable for and paid interest on the mortgage, and the interest was reported on Form 1098 under the other person's SSN, report your share of the interest on line 11 (as explained in the line 11 instructions below).